-B. Any Adverse Effect on the Confidence of the Public in the Integrity of the Government of the State any conduct that may "raise suspicion" that the public trust is being violated.
+B. Any Adverse Effect on the Confidence of the Public in the Integrity of the Government of the State

+The restriction prohibiting conduct that may result in "any adverse effect on the public's confidence in the integrity of its government," is basically an "appearance of impropriety" test, as is the restriction, found in 29 Del.
+C. § 5806(a), against engaging in any conduct that may "raise suspicion" that the public trust is being violated.
 Commission Op.
 Nos.
 98-11; 98-23; 98-31.
 Thus, the law does not require an actual violation.
 Commission Op.
 Nos.
 97-11; 98-14.
 It only requires that it "may result in an adverse effect on the public's confidence."
 See also, Commission Op.
 No. 99-35 (citing 63C Am.
 Jur.
 2d Public Officers and Employees § 252 (actual conflict is not the decisive factor; nor is whether the public servant succumbs to the temptation; rather it is whether there is a potential for conflict).
 To decide if there is an appearance of impropriety, the Commission weighed the totality of the circumstances--facts diminishing an appearance of a conflict and facts lending themselves to an appearance of a conflict.
 Commission Op.
 No. 96-78.